KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 An essential part of system administration and maintanence is diagnosing the root causes of issues and resolving them.
 All troubleshooting must be done using the following general procedure:

 * Check the __error code__ and the __error message__: Every error report provides a specific error id and a message explaining the exceptional that has been raised.
 The message will provide hints on how to proceed
-* Find the __error code__ in the lookup table attached to this guide: The list of error codes contain useful hints about the source and possible causes of the error
+* Find the __error code__ in the lookup table attached to this guide.
+It contains useful hints about the possible sources of the error
-* Follow the instructions for diagnosing the root cause of the problem: The error code table provides possible actions and workarounds to resolve the issue
+* Follow the instructions for diagnosing the root cause of the problem.
+The table provides possible actions and workarounds to resolve the issue
-* If the error persists, consult the hot line for expert advice from __ProSoft__
+* If the error persists, consult the [__ProSoft__ hotline](#prosoft-hotline) for expert advice

 ### Decommissioning